MicrosoftDocs/windows-itpro-docs/education/windows/windows-10-pro-to-pro-edu-upgrade.md

 In Windows 10, version 1607, the Windows 10 Pro Education edition contains the same features as the Windows 10 Pro edition except for the following differences:

-- Cortana is removed from Windows 10 Pro Education
+- Windows 10 Pro Education Cortana is removed from Windows 10 Pro Education
 - Options to manage Windows 10 tips and tricks and Windows Store suggestions

 See [Windows 10 editions for education customers](windows-editions-for-education-customers.md) for more info about Windows 10 Pro Education and you can also [Compare Windows 10 Editions](https://www.microsoft.com/en-us/WindowsForBusiness/Compare) to find out more about the features we support in other editions of Windows 10.